UBO transparency is an essential part of effective compliance. It gives organizations better insight into ownership structures and associated risks.

 These legal forms are required to register their UBO(s):

-- European cooperative societies (SCEs)
+- European Cooperative Societies (SCEs)

 - European public limited companies (SEs)